1631-002-2022-04/publicResources/iterativesStringsNotes.md

 plus, be sure to look at their associated Boolean methods like `= any_string.islower()` etc.

 ---

+# Summary

+Strings are more than just a primitive data type: they are a class of object where every instance of a string has:
+ - attributes that can be accessed with Python's built in functions.
+ - an inate order: indexing and slicing <br>and
+ - methods that are useful when working with strings.

+***AND... what you've just learned here will be VERY useful because it is similar to the next important Python data type we will be discussing...***

+# Lists

 ---

 ***PJ's version of a_string.replace(old, new) (#4 above)